-In 2011 The Melting Pot decided to share the insight learned when building a successful social business with other aspiring change makers.
+In 2012 The Melting Pot decided to share the insight we’d gained while building a successful social business with other aspiring change makers.
 Good Ideas is our incubation programme for social entrepreneurs, the vision is a network of movement makers who collaborate to create systemic change in Scotland and beyond.
 Good Ideas takes participants through a variety of processes that help them hone an idea into impact, always creating a place for social entrepreneurs to connect and support each other.

 - 43% are still operating today (as compared to the UK average of 2/3 startups failing in their first few years).